edgar-zigis/CocoaTextField/README.md

 v.cornerRadius = 11
 ```
 ### Remarks
-It can be used both programmatically and with story boards.
+It can be used both programmatically and with storyboards.
 Samples are available at CocoaTextFieldTest